josmar-crwdstffng/angular/aio/content/guide/router-reference.md

 Active route links cascade down through each level of the route tree, so parent and child router links can be active at the same time.
 To override this behavior, bind to the `[routerLinkActiveOptions]` input binding with the `{ exact: true }` expression.
-By using `{ exact: true }`, a given `RouterLink` is only active if its URL is an exact match to the current URL.
+By using `{ exact: true }`, a given `RouterLink` is only active if the associated URL is an exact match to the current URL.

 `RouterLinkActive` also allows you to easily apply the `aria-current` attribute to the active element, thus providing a more accessible experience for all users.
 For more information see the Accessibility Best Practices [Active links identification section](/guide/accessibility#active-links-identification).